Harmontown/harmontown.github.io/docs/_episodes/360/index.md

 title:                "Poolitics"
 image:                "episode-placeholder.jpg"
 description: |-
   We Need A Pool Dietician For The Internet, and the milkman is an albino.
 With special guests Brandon Johnson and Steve Levy!
-Featuring Dan Harmon, Jeff Bryan Davis, Spencer Crittenden, Brandon Johnson and Steve Levy.
-This week's episode is sponsored by MeUndies!
-Visit www.MeUndies.com and get 15% off your first pair plus free shipping with code HARMONTOWN
 showDate:
 releaseDate:          "2019-08-01 10:00:00Z"
 duration:             "01:55:07"